Steve Albini: Journalism

 From 1983 to 1986, Albini wrote for the newly launched Chicago music magazine Matter.
 He wrote in each issue a chronicle called "Tired of Ugly Fat?", and contributed articles such as "Husker Du?
 Only Their Hairdresser Knows For Sure".

-While in Australia in November 2014, Albini spoke with national radio station Double J and stated that, while the state of the music industry is healthy in his view, the industry of music journalism is in crisis.
-Albini used the example of the media spotlight that he received after criticizing Amanda Palmer for not paying her musicians after receiving over $1 million on Kickstarter to release her 2012 album Theatre Is Evil, saying, "I don't think I was wrong but I also don't think that it was that big of a deal."
+While in Australia in November 2014, Albini spoke with national radio station Double J and stated that, while the music industry was healthy in his view, music journalism was in crisis.
+He cited the media attention he received after criticizing Amanda Palmer for not paying her musicians after receiving over $1 million on Kickstarter to release her 2012 album Theatre Is Evil, saying: "I don't think I was wrong but I also don't think that it was that big of a deal."
 He described the music media as "superficial" and composed of "copy-paste bullshit".

-Albini frequently expressed a general dislike for pop music, which he said was "for children and idiots".
-He disliked electronic dance music (EDM) and the club scene.
+Albini frequently expressed a dislike for pop music, which he said was "for children and idiots".
+When the electronic music producer Powell wrote to him asking permission to sample a Big Black record, Albini replied explaining his dislike for electronic dance music: "I've always detested mechanised dance music, its stupid simplicity, the clubs where it was played, the people who went to those clubs, the drugs they took, the shit they liked to talk about, the clothes they wore, the battles they fought amongst each other … basically all of it, 100 per cent hated every scrap ...
+I detest club culture as deeply as I detest anything on Earth."
+However, he allowed Powell to use the sample and to use his reply in a billboard advertising the record, writing: "Don't care.
+Enjoy yourself."

 Transgressive behavior

+Kim Deal (pictured 2009), a close friend of Albini, said she was shocked by his past statements and that he had become a better person.

-Albini was noted for his abrasive views throughout his career, especially during the 1980s, when his bluntness was regarded in the alternative rock scene as a sign of authenticity.
+Albini was noted for his abrasive views, especially during the 1980s, when his bluntness was regarded in the alternative rock scene as a sign of authenticity.
 In 1986, the music critic Robert Christgau praised his early albums but described Albini and his band as "hateful little twerps".
 During performances of the Atomizer track "Jordan, Minnesota", about a child sex ring scandal, Albini would sometimes pretend to be a child being raped.
 Albini also originally named Big Black's EP Bulldozer as Hey Nigger in 1983 because "anyone stupid enough to be offended by that title is part of the problem...
 It's better to be confrontational about things like this.
 Of course I think judging people by the color of their skin is absurd."
 However, his bandmates made him change the title.
-After Big Black's disbandment, Albini played as part of the short-lived band Run Nigger Run, the name taken from the tagline of a 1970s blaxploitation film.
+After Big Black's disbandment, Albini played as part of the short-lived band Run Nigger Run (with Nash Kato of Urge Overkill), the name taken from the tagline of a 1970s blaxploitation film.
 The band performed a song called "Pray I Don't Kill You Faggot".